Muyiyunzi/ML-pyCV-Notes/README.md

 # Machine Learning & python Computer Vision-Notes
-notes of the book 'Machine Learning', AU: Zhou Zhihua & notes of the book 'python Computer Vision', AU: Jan Erik Solem
+notes of the book 'Machine Learning', AU: Zhou Zhihua
+<br>& notes of the book 'python Computer Vision', AU: Jan Erik Solem

 Here I'll be merging the notes of these two books.
 Using jupyter notebook, I'd also be merging codes & notes in a .ipynb file.